This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Built on the edge of the cliff on the north side of Diniwid Beach, and accessed via a small tunneled cave, its bamboo decks hang out over the water and offer stunning views back towards Diniwid Beach.

 We arrived by boat on our island tour for a quick snack stop.
-We picked up calamansi juice and enjoyed the views out over the ocean.
+We picked up calamansi juice and enjoyed the panoramic views out over the ocean.
 You can walk down the stairs from your cliff top position straight into the water and on the reef for a snorkel.

 Apparently, sunsets on Boracay from the Spider House are spectacular as the sun appears as a giant orb in the sky.
 We missed this amazing thing to do in Boracay – don’t you make the same mistake.
-Post a photo on our Facebook wall if you manage to see it.

 Hopefully, you’ll get lucky and jag this spot for your sunset cocktail.

-White Beach area
+8. Explore the White Beach area

 White Beach is consistently known as one of the best beaches in Asia for its stunning white sand and turquoise water.
 We didn’t get to see White Beach in its full glory as it was overcast – it still looked pretty gorgeous in the grey light.